Indian opposition leader Arvind Kejriwal granted bail after arrest in bribery case

 Kejriwal's arrest was widely condemned by opposition parties who called it a political move by the Modi government against one of his fiercest opponents during a national election.
 The New Delhi leader was given interim bail last month to campaign before going back to jail on June 2.

-He's expected to be released after the bail bond is paid, local media reported.
+He's expected to be released on Friday, one of Kejriwal's lawyers told local media.

 On March 21, Kejriwal was arrested by the federal Enforcement Directorate, India's main financial investigation agency.
 The agency, controlled by Modi's government, accused his party and ministers of accepting 1 billion rupees ($12 million) in bribes from liquor contractors nearly two years ago.
 The arrest triggered days of protests by party activists supported by other opposition parties.